MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/roll-out-sharepoint-onedrive.md

 - Exclude users who need to interact with your customers regularly.
 Pilot users will be using new processes for the first time.
 To give your customers the best service, you may want to leave customer-facing people out of the initial pilot.

-Use this initial pilot phase to validate your business processes and workflows and to train your support or help desk personnel.
+Use this initial pilot phase to validate some core business processes and workflows and to train your support or help desk personnel.

 ### Expand the pilot